dinoboff/akash/README.md

 ### indent

-Use 2 spaces to indent JavaScript code.
+Use 2 spaces to indent JavaScript blocks.

 ### curly brace